Client Relationships: Tips to Build Long-Lasting Ones

-Building relationships with clients is an ongoing process that never takes time off.
-In the final installment of our series, we review some tactics you can use today to build more collaborative relationships with your clients.
+Building client relationships is an ongoing process that never takes time off.
+In the final installment of our series, we review some tactics you can use today to build more collaborative client relationships.

 2. Follow up on key performance indicators (KPIs): Show a genuine interest in the results.
 Did the work you produced help your client meet their goals?
 Ask questions like, “Have orders increased?”, “How has on-site conversion improved since we implemented responsive design?”, and “Did you meet those quarterly sales goals?”

 3. Perform competitive research.
 Do your part in collecting and sharing your client’s competitors’ communication and design strategies.
 Then discuss how you can outperform them across deliverables.

 Let Them In

 An easy way to show the clients a bit of your world is through “lunch and learns.”
 Bring the client and creatives together to share best practices, including tips on how they can provide more thorough and effective project requests (i.e. creative briefs) and feedback on proofs.
 Share design techniques and current trends to find a happy balance with brand standards.

 Learn From Each Other

 Make Your Client Relationships Fun

 Yahoo’s creative team took a novel approach to educating their customers through a series of lunch-and-learns.
 Since they had a chargeback model in place where brand managers and product managers make requests and accept charges to their individual P&Ls, they were able to use that to encourage participation.
 If clients came to a lunch-and-learn, they received “purple bucks,” which could be used to “buy” creative services.
 It not only increased attendance, but also provided value to both parties in achieving a more cohesive working relationship.